Skip to main content

 Opportunity: Use CSRD in you advantage: make explicit how your ingredient, product, technology or concept helps in reducing Scope 3 impact for your customers.

-3. Easy Peasy
+3. Easy peasy

 Simplicity is key in today’s fast-paced world.
 “Easy Peasy” reflects the demand for convenient, quick, and easy-to-cook protein solutions.
 Whether it’s ready-to-eat plant-based meals or pre-prepared snacks, the focus is on meeting consumer needs for effortless, nutritious, and tasty options, making the (more) plant based choice the easy choice.
 Think smart meal kits, snackable protein bars, or single-serve innovations.
 Convenience concepts furthermore open the way to using more whole foods, reducing losses while maintaining natural colours, textures and flavours.